pydio/pydio-doc-developer-guide/0_overview/2_anatomy-of-a-job/2_data-types-queries-filters.md

 [:image-popup:0_overview/anatomy-filters-types.png]

 **Notes**

  - You must **first connect two actions** to be able to drop a filter on the connector.
  - **a Filter returning no result will stop the current flow**, to avoid launching actions that would do nothing.
  - A Filter can be also **applied directly to an event trigger**.
 As implied by the previous restriction (stop if empty), this is a best-practice to make sure to launch a job only if filter passes.

 ### Conditional Filtering

 As explained above, filters are useful to limit the data that we want to process, but can be also used as simple "show-stoppers": if condition on data is not met, just stop there.
-In that case, one can want to provide an alternative sequence of actions.
+In that case, you may want to provide an alternative sequence of actions.
 Switching a filter to "Conditional" mode will allow you to create "if/else" branches.

 [:image:0_overview/anatomy-conditional.png]